 As for the rest of the cast, we will see a series of characters revolve around Shawna and Mia.
 Chastity or 'The Duke of Miami' as she dubs herself, is a "sex work manager", played by Jonica Booth.
 Shawna's law-student boyfriend Cliff will be played by Devon Terrell, who we saw in Barry, the Obama biopic.
 While comedian Jaboukie Young-White is cast as Francois Boom, a successful producer and Shawna's old school mate.

-While we don't know a release date yet, we'll be sure to keep you updated when we do.
+While we don't know a release date yet, you can preview Rap Sh!t in the trailer below.
 In the meantime, if you're looking for another feel-good TV series, why not try one of these?